 In addition – and for the same reasons – the PPSC reviews the Political Engagement Policy that you are now reading.
 The PPSC’s charter requires this periodic, self-imposed review.

 Political Giving Criteria: Our responsibility to help create a better shared future extends into our political contributions from both a company and Coca-Cola Political Action Committee (PAC) perspective.
 Coca-Cola PAC and corporate political contributions are based on multiple criteria and are not determined solely on the basis of political party affiliation.
 The company and the Coca-Cola PAC make political contributions in a bipartisan fashion.

 Our Government Relations team and Coca-Cola PAC Board of Directors evaluate a candidate’s eligibility for receiving a political contribution based on the criteria below.
 A candidate must meet a majority of our criteria in order to be considered for a contribution.

 The five areas we will use to evaluate candidates are:

 No single issue or criteria category determines whether a candidate does or does not receive a contribution.
-However, candidates will not be eligible for a political contribution from The Coca-Cola Company or the Coca-Cola PAC if they have made egregious or inflammatory remarks in the Equality & Inclusion area.
+However, candidates will not be eligible for a political contribution from The Coca-Cola Company or the Coca-Cola PAC if they have made egregious remarks in the Equality & Inclusion area.
 Areas that comprise Equality & Inclusion include, but are not limited to, the following:

 Political contributions are evaluated every election cycle.
 Where we may have supported a candidate in one election cycle, we may elect to support a different candidate in the next cycle based on the criteria outlined above.
 We are iterative in our process, as priorities and issues evolve.